Teams Taking Action

 The learning hits differently when the stakes are visible.
 In a workshop, Root Cause Analysis is a concept.
 In a 3.5-hour immersive experience on a sinking ship, it's a survival skill.
 Participants feel the difference between treating symptoms and solving problems.
 That feeling translates directly to the workplace.

-When you find the real problem, the solution is usually obvious.
+When you find the real problem, the next move gets clearer.
 The hard part is getting to the real problem.
-Once you're there, the answer is often staring at you.
-This is the Problem equals Solution framework in action.
+Once you're there, the path forward is easier to see.
+This is what reframing the problem does for a team.

-Teams that understand this stop seeing problems as obstacles.
-They start seeing problems as information.
-Each problem, properly understood, contains its own solution.
+Teams that learn this stop seeing problems as obstacles.
+They start seeing problems as information — a clue about what to do next.

 When Wharf Hotels used a Learn2 experience to address declining sales, they dug to root causes instead of treating it as a motivation problem.
 They found structural issues in how their teams collaborated.
 Fix the structure, the sales follow.
 The result: 173% increase in global sales revenue.
-The Bridge the Gap framework helps teams close the distance between symptoms and solutions.
+The Team Performance framework helps teams close the distance between symptoms and solutions.

 Start Asking Why